 Brad is a member of the American Bar Association’s Forum on Affordable Housing and Community Development Law and serves on the Tax Credits and Equity Financing Committee.
-He is listed in the Best Lawyers in America®: Ones to Watch for 2021 in the areas of Real Estate Law, Tax Law, and Banking & Finance Law.
+He is listed in the Best Lawyers in America®: Ones to Watch for 2021 and 2022 in the areas of Real Estate Law, Tax Law, and Banking & Finance Law as well as in the Kentucky Super Lawyers® Rising Stars for 2022 in the areas of Real Estate Law and Tax Law.
 Brad was also a member of YPAL’s Emerging Leaders Program in the Spring of 2016.
 He is a proud Kentucky Colonel and currently serves as a past president of the Kentucky alumni chapter of the University of Miami (FL).

 Representation of a national syndicator as investor with respect to the construction and/or rehabilitation of more than 6,750 multifamily housing units across 20 states with total project costs exceeding $1.4 billion dollars in the past 5 years.

 Representation of a developer in the successful work-out of a situation involving a defaulted $18,675,000 tax-exempt bond loan, low-income housing tax credit equity, and substantial land use restrictions.